grafana/observability-workshop-breakouts/breakout_1_The-current-approach-to-observability/breakout_1_exercise.md

 1. How many page loads have there been in the last 1 hour?
 1. What is the value of the first contentful pain core web vital over the past 1 hour?
 1. In the last 1 hour which pages have errors?
-1. What are an three example of some of the errors over the last 1 hour?
+1. [Optional] What are an three example of some of the errors over the last 1 hour?

 App O11y
 1. What languages are used for this demo app?